 There’s something interesting about 37 CFR 401.9.
 Okay, so you don’t have Bayh-Dole memorized.
-37 CFR 401.9 is the provision that implements 35 USC 202 (d), which is the part of the Act that allows inventors to deal directly with funding agencies to retain their patent rights.
+37 CFR 401.9 is the provision that implements, among other things, 35 USC 202 (d), which is the part of the Act that allows inventors to deal directly with funding agencies to retain their patent rights.

 My bold above.
 Here is 35 USC 202(d):